 However, should this occur, notwithstanding any other RMA consenting or NOR implications that this may have for Wellington Water, it is anticipated that Wellington Water will provide for the reinstatement of any disturbance that occurs, and provide suitable 'compensatory' offset planting for this licence breach.
 Wellington Water will advise the Manager Open Space and Recreation Planning and the CRG or CLG of any breach, and the actions that it proposes to take to address any damage.
+The Manager Open Space and Recreation Planning will, on behalf of WCC as Town Belt Trustee, reserve the right to require, where it is considered any licence breach is significant, a modification to the licence or even additional licencing for any activity encroachment outside of the agreed licence area. --- --

-The Manager Open Space and Recreation Planning will, on behalf of WCC as Town Belt Trustee, reserve the right to require, where it is nunity and Stakeholder Engagement and ionship Management Associated Management Plan Specific Section of the Management Plan LC.
+Relati nunity and Stakeholder Engagement and onship Management Associated Management Plan Specific Section of the Management Plan LC.
 38 Contractor assessment, appointment and stakeholder engagement Prior to commencing any process to select and engage a contractor for the construction of the reservoir (including any site preparation and construction enabling works), Wellington Water must provide evidence to the WCC Manager Open Space and Recreation Planning that the contractor assessment and appointment process, and any proposed terms of engagement for any contractor/s to deliver the Omaroro reservoir project, has provided for the following: No specific section of the CEMP addresses this condition.
 Compliance with this condition by HEB Construction is agreed without specifically stating how it will be meet.
 The agreement to comply is given in good faith acknowledging that conditions are enforced under the Resource Management Act 1991.
-Note: The development of Contractor assessment, appointment and stakeholder engagement took place prior to HEB Construction becoming involved with the Project therefore it unnecessary for the CEMP to discuss this set of Licence Conditions LC.38(a)-(c) (a) Contractor attribute assessment: The appropriate recognition, evaluation and consideration of any prospective contractor's expertise, experience, capability and track record in successfully engaging and working with key stakeholders, including successfully developing and managing relationships with community and special interest groups and individuals.
+Note: The development of Contractor assessment, appointment and stakeholder engagement took place prior to HEB Construction becoming involved with the Project therefore it un- necessary for the CEMP to discuss this set of Licence Conditions LC.38(a)- (c) (a) Contractor attribute assessment: The appropriate recognition, evaluation and consideration of any prospective contractor's expertise, experience, capability and track record in successfully engaging and working with key stakeholders, including successfully developing and managing relationships with community and special interest groups and individuals.
 This must be incorporated within any contractor attribute evaluation process.